Astrophysical cloaking of a naked singularity: Naked-singularity spacetimes

 with $\Lambda = - \Phi$.
 It has an additional parameter $\Omega$ which is intrinsic to the theory.
 If $\Omega m^2 > 1/2$, we have a black-hole solution.
 For $\Omega m^2 = 1/2$ we have an extremal black hole (with zero surface gravity), whereas for $\Omega m^2 < 1/2$ the central object is a naked singularity.

-As in the RN solution, whenever there is a naked sigularity (i.e., in the parameter range $\Omega m^2 < 1/2$), a zero-gravity radius exists at $r_{0\mathrm{G}}=m(2\Omega m^2)^{-1/3}$, and the stability diagram for timelike circular geodesics has the same topology as Fig.~\ref{fig:stabRN} \citep{vieiraMarekEtal2014PRD}.
-Moreover, matter in this theory satisfies the usual conservation laws \citep{germaniKehagiasSfetsos2009JHEP}, so we can construct levitating atmospheres around this naked singularity via the approach presented above.
+As in the RN solution, whenever there is a naked sigularity (i.e., in the parameter range $\Omega m^2 < 1/2$), a zero-gravity radius exists at $r_{0\mathrm{G}}=m(2\Omega m^2)^{-1/3}$, and the stability diagram for timelike circular geodesics has the same topology as Fig.~\ref{fig:stabRN} \citep{vieiraMarekEtal2014PRD}. {We refer the reader to that paper for a detailed discussion of the unusual properties of test-particle orbits in naked singularity spacetimes.} Matter in this theory satisfies the usual conservation laws \citep{germaniKehagiasSfetsos2009JHEP}, so we can construct levitating atmospheres around this naked singularity via the approach presented above.

-While not all space-time metrics have been investigated in equal detail regarding the possible orbital motions, it seems that the existence of a zero-gravity radius is fairly generic \citep[see for example][]{delgadoEtal2022PRD}.
+While not all space-time metrics have been investigated in equal detail regarding the possible orbital motions, it seems that the existence of a zero-gravity radius is fairly generic {(R. Mishra, in preparation)}.